Claudia De la Cruz: Career and activism

 At the City University of New York, De la Cruz coordinated a teen group to study resistance movements and march against the 2003 Iraq War.
 In 2004, she founded Da Urban Butterflies (DUB), a Washington Heights-based leadership group for teens and young women of Dominican and Puerto Rican descent.
 The "Butterflies" name honored the three Dominican Mirabal sisters who were killed in November 1960 for opposing the dictatorship of Rafael Trujillo.

 De la Cruz attended and later served as pastor of Santo Romero de Las Américas church, a UCC congregation in New York City.
 She saw that church was important to her "social and political formation" and "wanted to do community organizing from a faith-based perspective".

 De la Cruz was co-executive director of The People's Forum, an activist organization in New York City that she co-founded.
 With the People's Forum, she has participated in numerous pro-Palestinian protests, including a "Shut Down Wall Street" event during the Gaza war.
+On October 3, 2023, De La Cruz participated in a forum sponsored by Code Pink, Peace in Ukraine and the A.N.S.W.E.R.
+Coalition that aimed to spur opposition to U.S. support of the Ukrainian government’s fight against the Russian invasion.